 I was making a few thousand a month, which is a pittance compared to my previous salary in my corporate attorney job, but enough for my minimalist life on the road.

-This is, after all, one of the fundamental driving forces behind the digital nomad movement that most outsiders do not recognize:
+This is, after all, one of the fundamental driving forces behind the digital nomad movement that, for all the recent press about the lifestyle, most outsiders do not recognize:

 Most digital nomads aren’t living it large in mansions and aren’t blowing their cash on expensive things or even trips.